ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 Each address can be in one of possible states:

 - `nonexist` - there were no accepted transactions on this address, so it doesn't have any data (or the contract was deleted).
 We can say that initially all 2<sup>256</sup> address are in this state.
 - `uninit` - address has some data, which contains balance and meta info.
 At this state address doesn't have any smart contract code/persistent data yet.
-An address enters this state, for example, when it was nonexist and some other address sent some tokens to it.
+An address enters this state, for example, when it was in a nonexist state, and another address sent tokens to it.
 - `active` - address has smart contract code, persistent data and balance.
 At this state it can perform some logic during the transaction and change its persistent data.
 An address enters this state when it was `uninit` and there was an incoming message with state_init param (note, that to be able to deploy this address, hash of `state_init` and `code` must be equal to address).
 - `frozen` - address cannot perform any operations, this state contains only two hashes of the previous state (code and state cells respectively).
 When an address's storage charge exceeds its balance, it goes into this state.
 To unfreeze it, you can send an internal message with `state_init` and `code` which store the hashes described earlier and some Toncoin.
 It can be difficult to recover it, so you should not allow this situation.
 There is a project to unfreeze the address, which you can find [here](https://unfreezer.ton.org/).